SOSTAC ® marketing planning model guide

 • Control – did we get there?

-We’ve applied this approach in creating our Internet marketing planning template and I’ve also used it in my books applying it to the core aspects of digital marketing.
-Here’s how I use it to summarise the main issues to consider within a digital marketing strategy:
+We've referenced this approach in creating our marketing planning template and I've also used it in my books applying it to the core aspects of digital marketing.
+You can see it gives a logical order for tackling your plan (with iterations) and you should also use it to critically assess your processes.

-Here are some tips on how to use SOSTAC® based on my experience of applying it in companies and seeing how students apply it in assignments.
+Here are some tips on how to use SOSTAC ® based on my experience of applying it in companies and seeing how students apply it in assignments.

-1. Use SOSTAC® to review your process
+1. Use SOSTAC ® to review your process

-Before looking at how you apply SOSTAC® at each step to create a marketing plan, my first tip is to use it to review your planning process and how you manage your marketing.
+Before looking at how you apply SOSTAC ® at each step to create a marketing plan, my first tip is to use it to review your planning process and how you manage your marketing.

-2. Get the balance right across SOSTAC®
+2. Get the balance right across SOSTAC ®

-Oftentimes, there is too much time spent on analysis within a plan and not enough on setting the strategies.
-I’d also say that for a student assignment, it’s best to make reference to AC relatively brief, incorporating them into other sections.
+Often there is too much time spent on analysis within a plan and not enough on setting the strategies.
+I'd also say that for a student assignment, it's best to make reference to AC relatively brief, incorporating them into other sections.

 So as a rule of thumb, this is how your balance of content could look: